tlong314/cmgame/README.md

 doodleOptions - A plain JS object defining whether the user can draw in the current game.

-  enabled - Whether or not user can current "doodle" on the game screen.
+doodleOptions.enabled - Whether or not user can current "doodle" on the game screen.
 Defaults to false.

-	lineWidth - Number of pixels wide these drawing lines should be. strokeStyle - Color string used to draw the new doodle.
-Default is CMGame.Color.BLACK. fillStyleAbove - Color to (try and) fill above the drawn line.
+doodleOptions.lineWidth - Number of pixels wide these drawing lines should be.

+doodleOptions.strokeStyle - Color string used to draw the new doodle.
+Default is CMGame.Color.BLACK.

+doodleOptions.fillStyleAbove - Color to (try and) fill above the drawn line.
 May be buggy.
-Defaults to CMGame.Color.TRANSPARENT. fillStyleBelow - Color to (try and) fill below the drawn line.
+Defaults to CMGame.Color.TRANSPARENT.

+doodleOptions.fillStyleBelow - Color to (try and) fill below the drawn line.
 May be buggy.
-Defaults to CMGame.Color.TRANSPARENT. fillStyleLeft - Color to (try and) fill to the left of the drawn line.
+Defaults to CMGame.Color.TRANSPARENT.

+doodleOptions.fillStyleLeft - Color to (try and) fill to the left of the drawn line.
 May be buggy.
-Defaults to CMGame.Color.TRANSPARENT. fillStyleRight - Color to (try and) fill to the right of the drawn line.
+Defaults to CMGame.Color.TRANSPARENT.

+doodleOptions.fillStyleRight - Color to (try and) fill to the right of the drawn line.
 May be buggy.
 Defaults to CMGame.Color.TRANSPARENT.

 Numerous callbacks can be applied to the game, as discussed below.
-You can define these in the constructor, or (perhaps for cleaner code) define them after initialization, but before calling start():
+You can define these in the constructor, or (perhaps for cleaner code) define them after initialization, but before calling start().

-onbeforestart
-onstart
-onbeforeupdate
-onupdate
-onbeforedraw
-ondraw
-oncleardraw

-ontouchstart
-ontouchmove
-ontouchend
-onmousedown
-onmousemup

-onkeydown(e)
-onkeyup(e)
-onpressstart(point)
-onpressmove(info)
-onpressend(point)
-onkeydown(e)
-onkeyup(e)

 ## Callbacks